-Elope in NH in the Spring: April-May
+Elope in NH in the Spring: End of April-Early June

 The Spring time is the season that could go either way.
 The weather is so unpredictable, so you could get snow, or you could get a beautiful spring day!
 As long as you are prepared for both, then you'll be fine.
 But also keep in mind that the snow is starting to melt depending on the month.
 Therefore, everything is brown, muddy and not in bloom yet.
 However, once you do get closer to May/June, there are many more wild flowers and everything start to get more green.
 The benefits of the Spring is on a weekday, you will probably get the location to yourself!

 Activities: Waterfalls, Hiking, picnics in the flowers